-Recent research suggests that there is a different risk of damage from SWD depending on the Vitis spp. or parentage of a particular variety of grapevine grown.
-For instance, oviposition is frequently recorded from both table grape and wine grape varieties that have predominantly Vitis vinifera parentage.
-In contrast, other varieties such as V. labrusca as the sole parent have not been recorded to be an oviposition host for SWD.
-It is also believed that SWD prefer grape varieties with a thin skin, rather than thick skinned varieties.
+Recent research suggests that there is a different risk of damage from SWD depending on the Vitis species or parentage of variety grown.
+For instance, oviposition (egg laying) is frequently recorded from both table grape and wine grape varieties that have predominantly Vitis vinifera parentage.
+In contrast, other varieties such as those with V. labrusca as the sole parent have not been recorded to be an oviposition host for SWD.
+It is also believed that SWD prefer grape varieties with a thin skin.